 **Tuition may vary slightly from location to location.
 See Calendar of Events.

-- 14 hours of live training with East-West School for Herbal and Aromatic Studies approved Instructor (includes some distance learning time as well)
+- 14 hours of live training with East-West School for Aromatic Studies approved Instructor (includes some distance learning time as well)

 - The Chemistry by and for the Aromatherapist certificate manual designed and written by Jade Shutes, B.A., Dipl.
 AT